 Bethany’s approved style manuals represent the culmination of efforts to bring consistency and provide guidelines for all written works by faculty and students.

-Each of the following style manuals has a different, albeit complimentary, focus and has received formal approval from the faculty or the Administrative Team:
+While each of the following style manuals has a different focus, they are complementary, and all have received formal approval from the faculty or the Administrative Team:

 It is of particular note for students that Bethany’s faculty has adopted the following Turabian Citation Style Policy: